 We are closely monitoring those we are caring for to make sure that any potential symptoms are reported and acted upon.
 We can then take the necessary precautions to ensure any risks are diminished at source.
 The key symptoms to look out for are a high temperature and a new, continuous cough.
 You can find all the symptoms of Coronavirus here.

 You can trust Trinity Homecare to provide the safest possible care during the current crisis.
 We have the safest processes and ways of operation, and recently received exceptional praise from the Care Quality Commission for our level of organisation amongst the Trinity Homecare team.

 What you can do to stay safe during COVID-19

-Here is a step by step list you can stick to in order to stay safe during the current health situation.
-All members of staff at Trinity Homecare have been practising the latest government guidance that is included within this list over the previous weeks.
+Here is a step-by-step list you can stick to in order to stay safe during the current health situation.
+All members of staff at Trinity Homecare have been practicing the latest government guidance that is included within this list over the previous weeks.

 Only leave the house for essentials

 You should only leave the house for essential products to ensure your risk of infection is lowered.
 This means no unnecessary journeys or social contact whilst you are self-isolating at home.

 Do NOT meet others, even friends or family members!

 There have been a large number of confirmed Coronavirus cases that have been symptomless, with many individuals completely unaware that they are carrying the virus.
 Additionally, it can take a number of days for the virus to cause symptoms.
 Any of your friends/family could be completely unaware that they are carrying the virus, and meeting them for any reason is a huge risk.
 Stay safe, stay home.

 Stay 2 metres away from other people at all times